Introduction:- date, time, examination structure, link to VCAA overview

 1) Derived Examination Score (DES)

-If for some unexpected reason a student cannot sit an examination then the VCAA system allocate the student a derived examination score.
-The calculation of the DES may include the use of The student's GAT results.
-[1]
+If for some unexpected reason a student cannot sit an examination then the VCAA system allocates the student a derived examination score.
+The calculation of the DES may include the use of the student's GAT results.[1]

 [1} VCAA webpage Derived Examination Score (DES)